FlightOfStairs/OOTA/Kristris.md

 When you use the Attack action on your turn, if your companion can see you, it can use its reaction to make a melee attack.

+### Greater Favoured Enemy: Dragon

+At 6th level, you are ready to hunt even deadlier game.
+You gain all the benefits against this chosen enemy that you normally gain against your favored enemy, including an additional language.
+Your bonus to damage rolls against all your favored enemies increases to +4.

+Additionally, you have advantage on saving throws against the spells and abilities used by a greater favored enemy.

+__TODO: Choose new language.
+Draconic?__

 ## Spells

 By the time you reach 2nd level, you have learned to use the magical essence of nature to cast spells, much as a druid does.
 To cast a spell, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.